Tim Davie: Early life and career

-Davie attended Whitgift School, a private school, in the London Borough of Croydon on a scholarship between 1980 and 1985.
+Timothy Douglas Davie was born on 25 April 1967 in Croydon, London to Douglas John Davie and Alicia Margaret Davie.
+He attended Downside School, followed by a scholarship to Whitgift School in the London Borough of Croydon between 1980 and 1985.
 He studied English at Selwyn College, Cambridge.
 Davie joined Procter & Gamble as a trainee in 1991.
-Two years later he joined PepsiCo eventually becoming vice-president of marketing and finance before leaving the company in 2005.
+Two years later he joined PepsiCo, eventually becoming vice-president of marketing and finance before leaving the company in 2005.

 Davie unsuccessfully stood as a councillor for the Conservative Party in the Hammersmith and Fulham London Borough Council elections in 1993 and 1994 and was deputy chairman of the Hammersmith and Fulham Conservative Association in the 1990s.